Current Nakumatt Prestige Offers:

 Nakumatt Ukay Becomes East Africa’s First 24-Hour Supermarket

-My Reaction When Nakumatt Prestige and Nakumatt Ukay Became 24-Hour Supermarkets
+My Reaction to Nakumatt Prestige and Nakumatt Ukay Becoming 24-Hour Stores

-Question: Almost a decade down the line, how has your life been affected by the phenomenon of the 24-hr supermarket?
+Question: More than a decade down the line, how has your life been affected by the phenomenon of the 24-hr supermarket?
 Has your life changed at all?
 If so, has the change been positive or has it been negative?
-Did Nakumatt Supermarket do a good thing by giving us the possibility of being able to shop whenever we want?
+Did Nakumatt supermarket do a good thing by giving us the possibility of being able to shop whenever we want?

 The Cons of Opening 24 Hours a Day

-Our first reaction was to bash the business and the work ethic of Africans in general, but further reflection led me to conclude that not having businesses open all the time was a price I was willing to pay, as a customer, to live in a world that moved at a more leisurely pace (a pace that I think allows for people’s emotional and spiritual well-being) as well as one that has many opportunities for rich, warm social interactions.
+Our first reaction was to bash the business and work ethic of Africans in general, but further reflection led me to conclude that not having businesses open all the time was a price I was willing to pay, as a customer, to live in a world that moved at a more leisurely pace—a pace that I think allows for people’s emotional and spiritual well-being as well as one that has many opportunities for rich, warm social interactions.

 As much as I love that I can keep running errands until late into the night nowadays, I wonder if, in the long run, this won’t eat away at the social fabric of our society because, now, instead of sitting together and bonding over our experiences, we might be working late to provide these late-night services or feel obliged to take advantage of them since, after all, aren’t we slowly (but surely) becoming a society obsessed with maximizing productivity?